 Surfside Beach

-Surfside Beach is just a short walk away from the port, so it’s easy to get to.
-The beach is beautiful and well-kept, and it’s perfect for swimming, sunbathing, and relaxing.
 There are plenty of restaurants and bars close by, so you can easily grab a bite or drink without having to go far.
 Finally, Surfside Beach is also a great place to go snorkeling.
 You’ll find several coral reefs close to the shore that are home to a wide variety of fish.

-Other Great Aruba Beach Options
+Other Special Aruba Beach Options

 Flamingo Beach

 If you’re planning on spotting some of those beautiful pink flamingos that you’ve seen in Aruba photographs, you can only find them in one place.
 That’s Flamingo Beach on the private Renaissance Island owned by the Renaissance Aruba Resort Hotel.
+The island is accessed exclusively by water taxi.

 The Spa Option